ShopRunner/stork/README.md

 We write a lot of Python + PySpark packages in our data science work, and we often deploy these as batch jobs run on a schedule using Databricks.
 However, each time we merged in a new change to one of these libraries we would have to manually create an egg, upload it using the Databricks GUI, go find all the jobs that used the library, and update each one to point to the new job.
 As our team and set of libraries and jobs grew, this became unsustainable (not to mention a big break from the CI/CD philosophy...).

 As we set out to automate this using Databrick's library API, we realized that this task required using two versions of the API and many dependant API calls.
-Instead of trying to recreate that logic in each Jenkinsfile, we wrote apparate.
+Instead of trying to recreate that logic in each Jenkinsfile, we wrote stork.
 Now you can enjoy the magic as well!

-Apparate now works for both `.egg` and `.jar` files to support Python + PySpark and Scala + Spark libaries.
+Stork now works for both `.egg` and `.jar` files to support Python + PySpark and Scala + Spark libaries.
-Take advantage of apparate's ability to update jobs, make sure you're following one of the following naming conventions:
+Take advantage of stork's ability to update jobs, make sure you're following one of the following naming conventions:
 ```
 new_library-1.0.0-py3.6.egg
 new_library-1.0.0-SNAPSHOT-py3.6.egg